Freya Stark: World War II

 In the autumn of 1939 Stark offered her services to the British Ministry of Information.
 Her prior experience in the Middle East was sufficient for the Ministry to send her to Yemen to spread propaganda on the British cause.
 Part of her duties involved showing films, despite the rulers of Yemen being strict Muslims who disapproved of any images of humans and wildlife.
-After working for two months in Yemen and Aden she was sent to Cairo, a posting that doubled her salary to £1,200.
-Following her arrival in June 1940 she set up an intimate salon where, over tea four times a week, she advocated for the British cause.
+After working for two months in Yemen and Aden, she was sent to Cairo, a posting that doubled her salary to £1,200.
+Following her arrival in June 1940, she set up an intimate salon where, over tea four times a week, she advocated for the British cause.
 Before long, Christopher Scaife who was teaching English at the King Fuad I University was sending her the odd Egyptian student who wanted to know what the British were fighting for.
-Stark encouraged them to bring their friends and the discussions expanded to cover not only the war, but also its effects on Egypt.
+Stark encouraged them to bring their friends and the discussions expanded to cover not only the war but also its effects on Egypt.
 These discussions grew to become the basis of the Ikhwan al Hurriya (Brotherhood of Freedom) propaganda network that was aimed at persuading Arabs to support the Allies or at least remain neutral.
-As the brotherhood grew it divided into cells and then subdivided again, to keep numbers at no more than ten members per cell.
-Christopher Scaife became its president, while Stark had two assistants, Pamela Hore-Ruthven and Lulie Abu'l Huda.